fprime-community/fprime-workshop-led-blinker/docs/full-integration.md

 So far the GPIO driver has been instantiated and wired, but has not been told what GPIO pin to control.
 For this tutorial, GPIO pin 13 will be used.
 To configure this, the `open` function needs to be called in the topology's C++ implementation and passed the pin's number and direction.

-This is done by adding the following line to the `configureTopology` function defined in `led-blinker/LedBLinker/Top/LedBLinkerTopology.cpp`.
+This is done by adding the following at the end of the `configureTopology` function defined in `led-blinker/LedBLinker/Top/LedBLinkerTopology.cpp`:

 ```
-void configureTopology() {
-    ...
     bool gpio_success = gpioDriver.open(13, Drv::LinuxGpioDriver::GpioDirection::GPIO_OUT);
     if (!gpio_success) {
         Fw::Logger::logMsg("[ERROR] Failed to open GPIO pin\n");
-    }
     }
 ```

 This code tells the GPIO driver to open pin 13 as an output pin.
 If this fails, an error is printed to the console, but the system continues to start.